libmir/mir.net/README.md

  - Requires at least twice less user code comparing with Protocol Buffers.
  - D and C++ implementations are provided via [Mir Algorithm](https://github.com/libmir/mir-algorithm/)
  - D, C++, and C# MTS implementations are self-contained.
 C# implementation doesn't require neither Mir Algorithm nor D/C/C++ runtimes.
  - Hands free.
 Just construct, pass and forget.
-Mir types hold all required information to destroy them and free memory.
+Mir objects hold all required information to destroy them and free memory.

 The library is used in a large private codebase.